pcorey/pcorey.github.io/_posts/2016-08-10-the-captains-distance-request.markdown

 ---
 layout: post
 title:  "The Captain's Distance Request"
-description: "This Literate Commits post solves a code kata related to finding the distance between two points on earth using the heversine formula.
+excerpt: "This Literate Commits post solves a code kata related to finding the distance between two points on earth using the heversine formula.
 Here be dragons!"
 author: "Pete Corey"
 date:   2016-08-10
 repo: "https://github.com/pcorey/the-captains-distance-request"